 The word processor plugins are bundled with Zotero and should be installed automatically for each supported word processor on your computer when you first start Zotero.

-Note that Google Docs support is part of the Zotero Connector for Chrome and Firefox and requires the Zotero program to function.
-A version of the Zotero Connector for Safari that supports Google Docs will be available in the near future.
+Note that Google Docs support is part of the Zotero Connector (browser extension) for Chrome, Firefox, Edge, and Safari and requires the Zotero program to function.

 There is currently no good way to integrate Zotero with Scrivener.